 Program Registration Fee: $250.
 Last date to register is Sept.
 7, 2018.
 A full refund minus a $25 cancellation fee will be assessed to those requesting a refund on or after September 1st and up to seven business days prior to the start of class.

 For complete registration details please visit the Michigan Conservation Stewards Program page.

-Some partial scholarships for 2016 CSP Oakland participants are available.
-The 2016 scholarship application process is incorporated into the course registration.
-To apply for financial assistance, please complete the entire registration process, including payment of the registration fee in full.
-It is important that you complete the registration process for the program so you don’t lose your seat while you await notification for your scholarship, as seats in the program are limited.
-Requests will be accepted on a rolling basis and reviewed in the order of which they are received, and until scholarship funds are fully allocated.
-Awardees will be notified within seven days of when scholarship information is received, and no later than Aug.
-30. All scholarship requests must be submitted no later than Aug.
-12, 2016.
-Those receiving scholarships will be receive a refund from MSU for any amount due back to them.
+Scholarships: Scholarships: Some partial scholarships for 2018 CSP Oakland participants are available.
+The 2018 scholarship application process is incorporated into the course registration.
+To apply for financial assistance, please complete the entire registration process, including payment of the course registration fee in full.
+Note: Enrollment in this program is limited.
+It is important that you complete the registration process including paying in full so that you don’t lose your seat while you await notification of your scholarship.
+Requests will be accepted on a rolling basis, reviewed based on the order in which they are received, and until scholarship funds are fully allocated.
+Awardees will be notified prior to the training registration deadline.
+All scholarship requests must be submitted no later than Sept.
+7, 2018.
+Those receiving scholarships will receive a refund from MSU upon completion of the program.